arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 ## Final Thoughts about Debugging

 Debugging is a necessary step for developing robust and reliable embedded systems software.
-We can end this article by mentioning the **four** most essential phases of debugging:
+We can end this article by mentioning the **four** most essential phases of debugging stated by Robin Knoke in this [article](https://www.embedded.com/debugging-embedded-c/) about debugging embedded C that was published in the Embedded Systems Programming magazine:

 * **Testing**: this phase exercises the capability of the embedded software by stimulating it with a wide range of input values and in different environments.
 * **Stabilization**: this phase attempt to control the conditions that generate a specific bug.